HPC-Delphi/offc_delphi/README.md

 make
 ```

-This command will generate the DLL (`openmp_matrix_lib.dll`), which you can use in your Delphi project.
+This command will generate the DLL (`openmp_matrix_delphi.dll`), which you can use in your Delphi project.

 ### 2. Using in Delphi

 To use the library in Delphi, follow these steps:

-1. Place the DLL `openmp_matrix_lib.dll` in the same directory as your Delphi project or in an accessible path.
+1. Place the DLL `openmp_matrix_delphi.dll` in the same directory as your Delphi project or in an accessible path.
 2. Declare the DLL functions in your Delphi code using the `external` keyword.
 For example:

 ```delphi